There have been promises to do better but no apology from the Prime Minister for the latest bungle at the border.

-Recriminations have been flowing thick and fast after the revelation two women were allowed to leave managed isolation early without the required test because of the death of a relative.
+The blame game is heating up after the revelation two women were allowed to leave managed isolation early after one their parents died - and without taking the required test.

 They later tested positive and politicians and officials are under pressure not only over the lapse, but also elements of the women's story that only came to light after being revealed in Parliament by the opposition.